acidtone/wp-sait/assignments/assignment-3/README.md

 - should be date based with valid Jekyll post filenames

 ### 6. Plugins
-- install and integrat ONE of the following features using a plugin or service
+- install and integrate ONE of the following features using a plugin or service
   - post and discussion comments
   - email forms